Social Security - Employer's responsibilities and rights

 Wages slip – ie something written that shows what you have been paid

 Employers are allowed by law to take a maximum amount of 6% from any of their employee's wages to cover their employee's social security contribution.

 However the deduction of further amounts by an employer, for example, to reimburse the employer for the employer's contribution that they must make for their employee is illegal.

-The Social Security Department will investigate any complaint made to them.
+Customer and Local Services will investigate any complaint made to them.
 If a person makes a complaint they will need to give the Department evidence such as a wages slip, a contract of employment or some other papers or documents to help with the investigation.

 However, the Department is allowed to go to an employer’s place of work and make an ‘on the spot check' without having got a complaint first.
 So, the Department could carry out an on the spot check if they get an anonymous ‘tip-off’ such as a phone call or a letter from someone saying they think there is a problem without a person making a complaint first.